samplics-org/samplics/README.rst

 Selection
 ================
-Since the full population cannot be observed, a sample of units is selected to estimate parameters of interest from the population.
-The assumption is that the sample **representative** of the population for the characteristics of interest.
+Since the full population cannot be observed, a sample is selected to estimate population parameters of interest.
+The assumption is that the sample is **representative** of the population for the characteristics of interest.
+The selection methods in samplics are:

 * Simple random sampling (SRS)
 * Systematic selection (SYS)